EnviroDIY/LearnEnviroDIY/_episodes/04-GetPlatformIO.md

   - NOTE 2: Changing Serial Monitor baud rates can't be done through the VSCode IDE, but rather requires a new line in the PlatformIO.ini file.
 See:
     - https://docs.platformio.org/en/latest/ide/vscode.html#serial-port-monitor and
     - https://docs.platformio.org/en/latest/projectconf/section_env_monitor.html#projectconf-monitor-speed
+  - FURTHER NOTES: If you encounter other VSCode tips and tricks that we should include, please submit these to the [LearnEnviroDIY issues on GitHub](https://github.com/EnviroDIY/LearnEnviroDIY/issues).

 ### What you can see in PlatformIO
 In the following sections we will take you on a tour through the PlatformIO for Atom user interface to describe which features of PlatformIO you will need for using EnviroDIY Modular Sensors sketches.